 “WHAT?
 No way!
 NO, DAD!
 No.” The butter knife was thrown/dropped/slipped from her hand and rattled around the sink basin with such a clatter Nicolas could not help but chuckle.
 The other side of her he loved so much was how comfortable, and a little oblivious, she was about herself.
-She had grown tall, and when finished would probably only be a thumb or two shorter than himself at six feet.
-Where he had been scrawny teen, she was wiry, and could tie into a softball like nobody’s business.
+She had grown tall, and when finished would probably be a thumb or two shorter than his six feet plus.
+Where he had been scrawny teen, she was wiry, and could tie into a softball (she personally preferred baseball) like nobody’s business.
 It did not take a genius, or a physicist, to figure out how intimidating she could be, and now at sixteen her body was beginning to fill in, as it did with every girl sooner or later.
 The boys had been buddies, or teammates.
-Slowly, over the years, they were becoming something more.
+Slowly, over the years, they were becoming more.

-To those boys, though, she was a common topic.
-Her straight blonde hair would fall a few inches past the shoulders if it was ever down, but it was usually pulled back or in some contraption to keep it out of the way, and with mild cheeks and her father’s pointed chin, it gave her face a heart-shaped look and caused her ears to stand out a bit, the family curse that had been passed down through the generations.
+To those boys, though, she was a common topic in the locker room, where they were safe.
+Her straight dirty-blonde hair would fall a few inches past the shoulders if it was ever down.
+Usually it was pulled back above her round ears or in some contraption to keep it out of the way, and with mild cheeks and her father’s pointed chin, it gave her face a heart-shaped look.
 Her nose was her mother’s, fleshy with wide nostrils.
-She hated her hazel eyes, preferring that they pick one color or another, but was thankful that at least they gave her better than 20/20 vision.
-Her light tan carried over from the summer, more or less a farmer’s tan.
+She hated her hazel eyes, preferring that they pick one color or another.
+At least they gave her better than 20/20 vision.
+Her skin carried a light tan over from the summer, more or less of the farmer’s variety.

 “So, I’m supposed to like him ’cause he acts like a gorilla?”
 Tessa reappeared, all together bewildered as to his sincerity.

 “Something like that.
-It’s all some instinctive remnant from the Neanderthals.”
+It’s all some remnant from the Neanderthals.”